You may have drooled over the LX200 series once upon a time, and now that you have discovered credit cards, owning one might just be a reality.

 The manufacturer warranty provides 1-year protection on defects in materials and workmanship.
 The warranty starts from the date of purchase and is not transferable.
 You should be aware that if you do not remove your batteries from the fork arms (4x in each arm) while the scope is not in use and damage occurs, it voids the warranty.
 Be sure to remove the 8x batteries when observation is complete.
 You may want to consider buying a 12V power supply.

-Yes, it’s expensive in the $2000-$2500 range, but it’s made for those who want more out of their scope and imaging.
-As is, it has great value, but you must consider the fact that you will need more accessories to get the most out of it.
+Yes, it’s expensive, but it’s made for those who want more out of their telescope and imaging.
+As is, it has great value, but I think you must consider the fact that you will need more accessories to get the most out of it.

 If you have deep pockets or are willing to invest in what should be a serious hobby, this telescope may just be for you.